-The analysis concluded that the COVID-19 pandemic did not have a material adverse impact to the Company's financial results for the first quarter of 2020.
-Although the COVID-19 pandemic did not have a material adverse impact to the Company's financial results for the first quarter of 2020, the Company expects that the impact of the COVID-19 pandemic on general economic activity could negatively impact its revenue and operating results for the remainder of 2020.
-For example, in March 2020, following a temporary suspension of ethanol production at the Luverne Facility, the Company ultimately suspended production for the foreseeable future due to the impact of COVID-19 on the economy and its industry as a whole.
-There is also a risk that COVID-19 could have a material adverse impact on customer demand and cash flow for the remainder of 2020 and beyond.
-The Company will continue to monitor the situation and assess possible implications to its business and its stakeholders and will take appropriate actions to help mitigate adverse consequences.
+There is also a risk that the COVID-19 pandemic could have a material adverse impact on customer demand and cash flow for the remainder of 2020 and beyond.
+The Company will continue to monitor the situation and assess possible implications to the Company's business and its stakeholders and will take appropriate actions to help mitigate adverse consequences.
 The extent to which COVID-19 impacts its business and financial position will depend on future developments, which are difficult to predict, including the severity, duration and scope of the COVID-19 outbreak as well as the types of measures imposed by governmental authorities to contain the virus or address its impact and the duration of those actions and measures.

-The Company has considered multiple scenarios, with both positive and negative inputs, as part of the significant estimates and assumptions that are inherent in its financial statements and are based on trends in customer behavior and the economic environment throughout the quarter and beyond as the COVID-19 pandemic has impacted the industries in which the Company operates.
-These estimates and assumptions include the collectability of billed and unbilled receivables, the estimation of revenue and tangible and intangible assets.
-With regard to collectability, the Company believes it may face atypical delays in client payments going forward.
-In addition, management believes that the demand for certain discretionary lines of business may decrease, and that such decrease will impact our financial results in succeeding periods.
+The Company has considered multiple scenarios, with both positive and negative inputs, as part of the significant estimates and assumptions that are inherent in its financial statements and are based on trends in customer behavior and the economic environment throughout the quarter ended June 30, 2020 and beyond as the COVID-19 pandemic has impacted the industries in which the Company operates.
+These estimates and assumptions include the collectability of billed and unbilled receivables and the estimation of revenue and tangible and intangible assets.
+With regard to collectability, the Company believes it may face atypical delays in client payments going forward but the Company has not experienced delays in collection as of June 30, 2020.
+In addition, management believes that the demand for certain discretionary lines of business may decrease, and that such decrease will impact its financial results in succeeding periods.
 Non-discretionary lines of business may also be adversely affected, for example because reduced economic activity or disruption in hydrocarbon markets reduces demand for or the extent of renewable alcohol-to-jet fuel ("ATJ"), isooctane and isooctene.
 The Company believes that these trends and uncertainties are comparable to those faced by other registrants as a result of the pandemic.